szuyuchen/HTML-CSS-coupon-popup/README.md

 ### Purpose:

-Use HTML and CSS and JavaScript to create a popup advertisement.
+Use HTML, CSS, JavaScript to create a popup advertisement.

 <img src="" width=400>